andywag/NeuralHDL/docs/architecture/feedforward.md

 # Feedforward operation

-The feedforward operation consists of a matrix multiplication followed by a bias addition using the equation shown below.
+The feedforward operation consists of a matrix multiplication, a vector bias addition and a non-linear operation.
+The operation has a serial input and output with parallel operations done using the MAC units.

 * equation TBD